 This program has two streams:

 The Management Strategy Stream is designed to give students a broad exposure to all functional areas of Management, as well as a solid grounding in Strategic Management while providing a variety of elective courses to appeal to students interested in any one of the three sectors.
-It covers the direction and coordination of private sector, public sector, or non-profit sector organizations.
+It covers the direction and coordination of the private sector, public sector, or non-profit sector organizations.

 The Entrepreneurship Stream is designed to provide students with the tools to work in a variety of self-employment or entrepreneur career paths, which include working in family businesses, start-ups, or as consultants.
 The program will allow for significant training in entrepreneurial skills and non-entrepreneurial skills.